How To Write a CV: Tips, Tools, & Examples for 2024

 While a base CV takes more time on the front end, it can help significantly cut the time it takes to apply for every unique job.

-For ease, the content below is focused on creating your CV for a unique job—something you'll need to know how to do regardless of how you opt to build your CV.
+For ease, the how-to guide below is focused on creating your CV for a unique job—something you'll need to know how to do regardless of how you opt to build your CV.

 Step 1: Get organized